Jobs and Volunteering

 EDO NSW has some capacity to accept volunteers with administration and other specialist office skills, such as marketing, fundraising research and reporting, video production and editing, communications and project management.
 Skills in Microsoft Excel are highly desirable.

-If you would like to volunteer your skills in the office, please submit a Volunteer application form.
-Please outline the skills and experience you have to offer in your application.
+If you would like to volunteer your skills in the office, please submit a Volunteer application form and outline the skills and experience you have to offer.